 As opportunities arise, miscellaneous projects are initiated to reduce energy consumption.
 As buildings are connected to University Park's central chilled water system and standalone systems are removed, a significant energy savings is expected.
 Power management software has been rolled out to campus computers for energy conservation.
-A rapid commissioning initiative was implemented to quickly look at HVAC systems in buildings to find low and no-cost energy conservation solutions.

 The Office of Physical Plant operates a diverse Service Fleet consisting of electric, hybrid, bio-diesel, flex-fuel, CNG as well as traditional gasoline and diesel vehicles.
 Vehicles are selected for their specific use with a focus on efficiency, reliability, economic value and sustainability.
 Penn State's passenger fleet provides vehicles to faculty, staff and students for University travel.
 Only flex-fuel vehicles are purchased for passenger Fleet Services.

 At University Park, a Bicycle Master Plan was developed in conjunction with the Borough of State College to promote bicycle commuting.
 Penn State partners with CATA (Centre Region Transportation Authority) to offer free on-campus bus shuttle services and low cost solutions for off campus bus service.
 CATA also administers commuter programs for car and vanpools.